mysql/mysql-utilities/docs/man/mysqldbcopy.rst

    drop the new database or object if it exists

+.. option:: --silent

+   turn off all messages for silent execution

 .. option:: -v, --verbose

-   display additional information during operation

-.. option:: --silent

-   do not display feedback/progress information (errors are still displayed)
+   control how much information is displayed. e.g., -v = verbose, -vv = more verbose, -vvv = debug

 .. option:: --threads